FangLinHe/FangLinHe.github.io/notes/Swift/CS193p/_posts/2021-01-01-reading-1-part-3.md

 date: 2021-01-01
 ---

-Full Reading 1 document can be found [here](https://cs193p.sites.stanford.edu/sites/g/files/sbiybj16636/files/media/file/r1.pdf)
+> Full Reading 1 document can be found [here](https://cs193p.sites.stanford.edu/sites/g/files/sbiybj16636/files/media/file/r1.pdf).
+>
+> Most of the content is a copy of [Swift documentation](https://swift.org/documentation/).
+It is stated in the [license](https://swift.org/LICENSE.txt) that redistribution is possible.
+If I still violate a copyright, please inform me in the comment at the bottom of the page or via LinkedIn.

 # Swift Programming Language (cont.)